filestack/transformations-ui-demo-ios/README.md

 ### What's Included

-- `TransformationsUI-Demo` uses the open source version of Transformations UI available at `http://github.com/filestack/transformations-ui-ios`.
-- `TransformationsUI-Premium-Demo` uses the binary version of Transformations UI that includes the premium addons.
+- `TransformationsUI-Demo` showcases how to instantiate Transformations UI and use Standard and Premium modules.